 Maximum Living Tips for Setting the Perfect Table

-The Holidays are here and you are going to be entertaining.
-And if you’re not used to setting the table frequently for such events it can become a frustrating guessing game.
-So I am going to lay it out for you in a way you will always remember.
+The Holidays are here and you are going to be entertaining friends and family.
+If you’re not used to setting the table frequently for such events, it can become a frustrating guessing game.
+So here, we are going to lay it out for you in a way you will always remember.

 First you want to place the dinner plate directly in front of the chair approximately 1” in from the edge of the table.
 Draw an imaginary line through the center of the dinner plate.
 To the right of this imaginary line all of the following will be placed; glassware, cup and saucer, knives and spoons as well as a seafood fork if the meal includes seafood.
 To the left of this imaginary line all of the following will be placed; bread and butter plate (including small butter knife place horizontally across the top of the plate, salad plate, napkin and forks).
 Here is the Rule to Remember: “liquids on your right” and “solids on your left.